 - Competitive proposals will also be visually appealing (nicely formatted) and clearly written, communicating well-planned, innovative projects.

-See examples of past winners, more details about Davis Projects for Peace, and FAQs.
+See more details about Davis Projects for Peace, and FAQs.

 We may ask successful candidates to refine their proposals (with help from us) before submitting them to the Davis Projects for Peace national organization.